jeremy-banks/devops/README.md

 ## To-Do
 - move desired R53 healthcheck source locations to a var and local design
-- Share the Shared Directory to all OUs except workloads
 - Update directory AD and client VPN so groups in AD manage network access to AWS environments
 - Add Windows Server 2019 cheap instance to Directory for AD administration
 - Create truncated resource stub for those few resources with limited characters in names